devTarak/Liberation-War-Archive/README.md

 # Liberation-War-Archive

-This project is created for the NSDA Web Design and Development Level-3 Assessment (Demonstration Job-2).
 The Liberation War Archive is a web-based archive dedicated to preserving and showcasing historical information, documents, and multimedia related to the Bangladesh Liberation War of 1971.

 Developed by Tarak Rahman.